saltyorg/docs/docs/sandbox/apps/booklore.md

 Visit <https://booklore.iYOUR_DOMAIN_NAMEi>.

+## Basics

+- On your first visit you must create an admin user account.

+- After logging back in with the admin user account, create your first library.

+- Create a directory for your book files (e.g. `/mnt/unionfs/Media/Books`) or use an existing directory. <br />
+  Select that path when creating your library.

 <!-- BEGIN SALTBOX MANAGED VARIABLES SECTION -->
 <!-- This section is managed by sb-docs - DO NOT EDIT MANUALLY -->
 <!-- END SALTBOX MANAGED VARIABLES SECTION -->